zhouzilu/iCNV/README.md

 * [Demo](https://github.com/zhouzilu/iCNV/tree/master/demo)

 ## Utils
-There are a couple of useful function in [Utils](https://github.com/zhouzilu/iCNV/tree/master/utils).
+There are a couple of useful functions in [Utils](https://github.com/zhouzilu/iCNV/tree/master/utils).
 See each function for more information.